jklust/gamdpy/README.md

 git log --pretty=format:'%h' -n 1
 ```

-Creating a public branch (on the repository) starting from current master/branch
+Creating a public branch (on the repository) starting from the current master / branch
 ```sh
 git checkout -b your_branch
 git push -u origin your_branch
 ```

 Difference in a single file between branches.
-Can use hash instead of master/branch
+Can use hash instead of master / branch
 ```sh
 git diff origin branch -- rumdpy/Simulation.py
 git diff hash1 hash2 -- rumdpy/Simulation.py